elainexluu/CMPT225-A5/README.md

 // Space efficiency: ...
 ```

-...
-Finally, conclude whether or not this particular hash function is **easy to compute**.
+...Finally, conclude whether or not this particular hash function is **easy to compute**.

 ..2.
 Experiment with our hash functions in order to ascertain whether they spread over the whole hash table the hash table indices they produce.

-...
-Refer to our Lab 10, our demo of Tuesday Nov.
+...Refer to our Lab 10, our demo of Tuesday Nov.
 22 and have a look at the recording of Lecture 30 in order to get a sense of what this type of experimentation feels like.

-...
-Experiment: Let's recycle the code used in our demo (for example, histogram and printStats from hashDataCollection class) or write our own in order to see how well our hash functions spread over the whole hash table the hash table indices they produce.
+...Experiment: Let's recycle the code used in our demo (for example, histogram and printStats from hashDataCollection class) or write our own in order to see how well our hash functions spread over the whole hash table the hash table indices they produce.

-...
-Note: Contrary to our demo, in which we compared indexing keys of different lengths, note that, in the context of our Assignment 1, the length of our indexing keys is fixed.
+...Note: Contrary to our demo, in which we compared indexing keys of different lengths, note that, in the context of our Assignment 1, the length of our indexing keys is fixed.

-...
-Let's observe the results we obtain: can we ascertain which of our three hash functions is/are good?
+...Let's observe the results we obtain: can we ascertain which of our three hash functions is/are good?

 ..
 If none of them spread the hash table indices well enough, let's tweak at least one of our hash functions until it produces a good spread of hash table indices.
 If we are to tweak (modify) one or more of our hash functions, let's first copy and paste the initial hash function that needs to be tweaked, then rename its copy and then tweak it.
 This way, we get to keep all our hash functions.